siyuan-note/user-guide-en_US/2 FAQs.md

 The default configuration folder is located in the user's home directory `~/.siyuan/`.
 If there is a configuration folder in the installation directory, the installation directory will be used first.
 You can also specify the configuration folder path by ((20200924100717-yzwzn64 "startup parameter")).
 {: id="20201224120448-hexn2qn"}

-If you need to share the configuration on multiple devices, you can synchronize the configuration folder through a third-party network disk service.
-{: id="20201224120448-lwcga57"}

 ## Do you plan to support plugins?
 {: id="20201224120448-yq5ziln"}